j23414/mango-user-guide/graph_mathematics.md

 # Graph Mathematics

+A Suppose you have two graphs called A and B.

 One of the strengths of Gel is it's set of graph mathematics.
 This allows you to combine and compare multiple heterogeneous graphs in a typed command.

 What might you want to do with two graphs?
 You may want to combine them together.
 Therefore we have graph addition.